offshore

 The total land area is approximately 166 square miles.
 TCI's main natural assets are its 230 miles of white sand beaches, and its coral reefs and ocean walls which are often hailed as offering some of the best diving in the world.

 One of the larger and the most thriving of the islands is Providenciales in the Caicos group, where steady development is taking place in the form of hotels, condominiums and other tourist-related projects as well as office and commercial complexes.
-The other inhabited islands in the Caicos group are North Caicos, Middle Caicos and South Caicos, whilst East Caicos and West Caicos remain uninhabited.
+The other main inhabited islands in the Caicos group are North Caicos, Middle Caicos and South Caicos, West Caicos is being developed into an upscale resort managed by Ritz-Carlton, while East Caicos remains uninhabited.
 In addition there is a chain of cays running between Providenciales and North Caicos, some of which are privately owned.
 These include Pine Cay, which has an exclusive hotel, airstrip and a number of large holiday homes, and Parrot Cay, where a first class hotel and resort has recently opened.
+Ambergris Cay, near South Caicos, has also been developed as a private residential community and has its own airstrip.

 Back to top